yellcorp/extendscript-commonjs/README.md

 require.init($.fileName);
 ```

-Failure to do this will cause a call to `require()` to throw an Error.
+Failure to call `require.init` will cause a call to `require()` to throw an
+Error.
 Doing this twice or more will immediately throw an Error.

 ### 3. Use it